NAPWebProductionEditTeam/MagTool2/docs/dev/local/index.md

 ## Bookmark

-Once you rana local build, you can copy the contents of the `build/js/bookmark.min.js` file and save them into a bookmark in your browser.
+Once you ran a local build, you can copy the contents of the `build/js/bookmark.min.js` file and save them into a bookmark in your browser.
 If you have a local server running, this bookmark will load your local version of the Magazine Tool.

 ## Specifying Environment